 Every year, a thousand people with diabetes start kidney dialysis, while others go blind.
 Half of all diabetics have one or more of these complications.
-Much of this damage happens because sugar sticks to, and damages protein, producing what are called ‘advanced glycation end-products’, nicknamed AGEs – and that’s what they do – age you rapidly.
+Much of this damage happens because sugar sticks to, and damages Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, producing what are called ‘advanced glycation end-products’, nicknamed AGEs – and that’s what they do – age you rapidly.

 Two Kinds of Diabetes

 There are two kinds of diabetes: insulin-dependent diabetes (Type 1) and non-insulin dependent diabetes (Type 2).
 Type 1 diabetes is very rare.
 It usually develops in children whose immune systems mistakenly attack cells in the pancreas that make insulin.
-It’s called an ‘auto-immune’ disease and is linked with food allergy, especially to dairy products introduced in early infancy.
+It’s called an ‘auto-immune’ disease and is linked with A food allergy occurs when the body’s immune system reacts abnormally to a specific food as it is perceived as a threat.
+In the most…, especially to dairy products introduced in early infancy.
 Without insulin you can’t control blood sugar.
 These people therefore need to inject insulin.

 The next best thing is following my low GL load diet, plus certain supplements, because this decreases the need for insulin.
 Type 1 diabetes is not, however, completely reversible.
 By far the most common type of diabetes is Type 2 diabetes.
 This is a direct consequence of diet and lifestyle, the single greatest being weight gain.
 Being obese increases diabetes mellitus risk 77 times.